johngeorgewright/frontfax/README.md

 }
 ```

-You can also use regular expressions by adding your replacements to a `$RegExp` object:
+As of v0.2.0, you can also use regular expressions by adding your replacements to a `$RegExp` object:

 ```js
 {